Toolkit/small-angle X-ray scattering

 Need conditional control of signaling activity

 DerivedSmall-angle X-ray scattering (SAXS) is a structural characterization assay used to directly observe solution-state conformational changes in light-responsive proteins.
-In the cited phototropin literature, SAXS supported models of multidomain phototropins from Chlamydomonas and Arabidopsis with an extended linear domain arrangement and LOV2-kinase N-lobe contact.
+In the cited phototropin literature, SAXS was used with other biophysical approaches to study multidomain phototropins from Chlamydomonas and Arabidopsis.

 Need precise spatiotemporal control with light input

 DerivedSmall-angle X-ray scattering (SAXS) is a structural characterization assay used to directly observe solution-state conformational changes in light-responsive proteins.
-In the cited phototropin literature, SAXS supported models of multidomain phototropins from Chlamydomonas and Arabidopsis with an extended linear domain arrangement and LOV2-kinase N-lobe contact.
+In the cited phototropin literature, SAXS was used with other biophysical approaches to study multidomain phototropins from Chlamydomonas and Arabidopsis.

 Taxonomy & Function